-53.1700 53.1600 53.1590 53.1550 53.1540 53.1530 53.1520 Other Supplies Small Equipment Other Supplies/Inventory Purchased for Resale Garbage Bags Telecommunications (Broadband) Electricity Natural Gas Includes expenditures for uniform rental services.
-Expenditures for items such as space heaters, coffee makers, office clocks, flatware, servers, warmers, and other small equipment.
-The cost of purchasing other inventory items for resale to the public to produce revenue for government operations and related expenses.
-The cost of garbage bags for resale to the public to produce revenue for government operations and related expenses.
+53.1520 Natural Gas The cost of purchasing natural gas for resale to the public to produce revenue for government operations and related expenses.
+53.1530 Electricity The cost of purchasing electricity for resale to the public to produce revenue for government operations and related expenses.
+53.1540 Telecommunications (Broadband) The cost of purchasing telecommunications inventory for resale to the public to produce revenue for government operations and related expenses.
+53.1550 Garbage Bags The cost of garbage bags for resale to the public to produce revenue for government operations and related expenses.
 Many governments require residents to purchase and use unique garbage bags in order for the residents' garbage to be picked up.
-The cost of purchasing telecommunications inventory for resale to the public to produce revenue for government operations and related expenses.
-The cost of purchasing electricity for resale to the public to produce revenue for government operations and related expenses.
-The cost of purchasing natural gas for resale to the public to produce revenue for government operations and related expenses.
+53.1590 Other Supplies/Inventory Purchased for Resale The cost of purchasing other inventory items for resale to the public to produce revenue for government operations and related expenses.
+53.1600 Small Equipment Expenditures for items such as space heaters, coffee makers, office clocks, flatware, servers, warmers, and other small equipment.
+53.1700 Other Supplies Includes expenditures for uniform rental services.